Countess of Chester Hospital

 The Countess of Chester Hospital is the main NHS hospital for the English city of Chester and the surrounding area.
 It currently has 625 beds, general medical departments and a 24-hour accident and emergency unit.
 It is managed by the Countess of Chester Hospital NHS Foundation Trust, one of the first Foundation Trusts in the UK, formed in 2004.
 Cardiac rehabilitation services at the hospital are provided by Cheshire and Wirral Partnership NHS Foundation Trust.

+Lucy Letby, a nurse who worked at the hospital, was convicted in August 2023 of murdering seven babies on the neonatal ward between June 2015 and June 2016.